Te reo Māori (Māori language)

-Māori became one of NZ's 3 official languages in 1987.
+Māori became 1 of New Zealand’s 3 official languages in 1987.
 It’s a taonga (treasure) that our government works to protect.

 Māori is part of NZ’s cultural heritage and has been spoken in NZ for around 1,000 years.

 Māori Language Week Te Wiki o Te Reo Māori: History of the Māori language — New Zealand History

 Te reo Māori recognised as official language — New Zealand History

 Māori language week — Te Wiki o te Reo Māori

 Ngā reo Languages — Stats NZ Tatauranga Aotearoa

 Learn and practise te reo Māori

 Today Māori is spoken fluently by over 130,000 people here — there are also hundreds of words in daily use by all New Zealanders.